Pustalorc/BuildableAbstractions/README.md

 Unturned Library to abstract all buildables (Barricades & Structures) in unturned.
 Download is available on [Github Releases](https://github.com/Pustalorc/BuildableAbstractions/releases/).
-For developers, you should use the [NuGet Package](https://www.nuget.org/packages/Pustalorc.BuildableAbstractions/).
+For developers, you should use the [NuGet Package](https://www.nuget.org/packages/Pustalorc.BuildableAbstractions.API/).

-Note that this Library can also be ran as a Plugin in order to utilize the following commands and their functionality.

 ---

+This repository also includes a sample plugin that utilises the library.
+The following is the config and documentation of the plugin side.

 ## Commands